-At this time, the law library is closed and cannot reopen until we receive reopening approval from local, county, and state authorities.
-Unfortunately, casebook publishers are not offering complimentary access to casebooks for Fall 2020, and the cost is prohibitive for the law school to subscribe to all assigned e-casebooks.
+Casebook publishers do not provide complimentary access to casebooks, and the cost is prohibitive for the law school to subscribe to all assigned e-casebooks.

 Remember, the law school subscribes to several electronic study aids collections from CALI, West Academic, and Wolters Kluwer.
 These study aids are accessible remotely to our students for free.
 Save money!
 See the law library’s study aids page for more information.